jainaangi/100-Days-Coding-Challenge-Java/README.md

 📌Day 17:Print a Hollow Square Pattern of Asterisks

 Problem Statement:Write a Java program to print a hollow square pattern of asterisks.

+📌Day 18: Print an Inverted Right-Angled Triangle Pattern of Asterisks

+Problem Statement: Write a Java program to print an inverted right-angled triangle pattern of asterisks.

+📌Day 18: Print a Butterfly Pattern of Asterisks

+Problem Statement: Write a Java program to print a butterfly pattern of asterisks.

+📌Day 19: Write a Java program to print a half pyramid pattern of numbers.

+Problem Statement: Write a Java program that prints a half pyramid pattern of numbers.
+The pattern should have 'n' rows, where 'n' is an integer input.

+📌Day 19: Write a Java program to print a character pattern

+Problem Statement: Write a Java program that prints a character pattern based on the number of rows 'n' (where 'n' is an integer input).
+The pattern should consist of uppercase English leters starting from 'A' and incrementing with each row.

+📌Day 20: Solid Rhombus pattern of asterisks

+Problem Statement: Write a Java program to print a solid rhombus pattern of asterisks based on the number of rows 'n' (where 'n' is an integer input).
+The pattern should form a rhombus with asterisks.

+📌Day 20: Hollow Rhombus pattern of asterisks

+Problem Statement: Write a Java program to print a hollow rhombus pattern of asterisks based on the number of rows 'n' (where 'n' is an integer input).
+The pattern should form a rhombus with asterisks, and the inner part of the rhombus should be empty.

+📌Day 21: Java function to find the factorial of a number

+Problem Statement: Write a Java function named calculateFactorial that calculates and returns the factorial of a given integer 'n'.
+The function should take an integer 'n' as input and return an integer representing the factorial of 'n'.

+📌Day 21: Java function to calculate the nth term of the Fibonacci sequence

+Problem Statement: Write a Java function named calculateFibonacci that calculates and returns the nth term of the Fibonacci sequence.
+The function should take an integer 'n' as input and return an integer representing the nth term of the Fibonacci sequence.